pqmcgill/wikiQuiki/README.md

 ## running wikiQuiki

+run the following command in the root folder to bundle the app

+	webpack

 serve the public folder over localhost replacing &lt;PORT&gt; with the port you'd like to serve the app on

     cd public/